mozilla-services/frenchies-pubkeys/README.md

 ## How to sign the key

-You first need the frenchies secret key and password.
+You first need the storage team secret key and password.

 Then you can run: